How Survivorship Works on Multiple-Party Accounts

 A.R.S. § 14-6212(A)Pay-on-Death Accounts and Accounts Without Survivorship

 A pay-on-death (POD) designation adds another layer.
 While multiple parties are alive, the survivorship rules above apply.
-But when the last surviving party dies, the funds pass to the named POD beneficiaries in equal shares.
+When the last surviving party dies, the funds pass to the named POD beneficiaries in equal shares.
 If no beneficiary survives, the funds become part of the last party's estate.

-Accounts specifically designated without survivorship, including those titled as tenancy in common, follow a different path.
-The deceased person's share transfers through their estate, not to the surviving account holders.
+Accounts set up without survivorship, including those titled as tenancy in common, follow a different path.
+The deceased person's share transfers through their estate, not to the surviving joint account holders.
 A POD designation on an account without survivorship has no effect.

 Sums on deposit in a single party account without a pay on death designation or in a multiple party account that, by the terms of the account, is without right of survivorship, are not affected by the death of a party.

 A.R.S. § 14-6212(C)Understanding how your accounts are titled matters.
-The account type, not your will, controls where the money goes when a party dies.
+The account type controls where the money goes when an owner dies, not your will.
+A power of attorney does not change these survivorship rules either.